giantmonkey/hire/tasks/javascript/moneysum.md

 ---

 ## Your task:
-Implement a SvelteKit app that sums up money values.
+Implement a SvelteKit app that allows for the input of a list of money values which it sums up in real-time.

 ![App UI](https://user-images.githubusercontent.com/71108/196458420-789d1bb0-12b1-46ab-8bd0-ed2e7123e62c.png)